Blackjewel miners demand unpaid wages

 On the other side of Black Mountain, displaced miners have been blocking railroad tracks off southbound highway 119 near Cumberland, Ky.
 Someone noticed Monday afternoon that rail cars loaded with coal were pulling out of an idled Blackjewel mine.
 Miners and family members set up to occupy the rail line and prevent the train from moving.

-In a July 24 press release, Virginia Attorney General Mark Herring stated that experts in his office have been designated to help displaced Blackjewel workers in Virginia to mediate disputes related to their finances, such as check overdraft fees, child care payments and more.
+Virginia Attorney General Mark Herring has designated experts in his office to help displaced Blackjewel workers in Virginia to mediate disputes related to their finances, such as check overdraft fees, child care payments and more.

-Also, Herring announced that his office has a dedicated email address that Blackjewel employees can use to inquire about any matters where the attorney general’s office can help.
+Also, Herring’s office has a dedicated email address that Blackjewel employees can use to inquire about any matters where the attorney general’s office can help.
 It is blackjewel@oag.state.va.us.

-Meanwhile, Blackjewel filed an update July 22 in which it answered several questions about employee benefits:

 The Virginia Employment Commission has held events to sign Blackjewel workers up for benefits and connect with job opportunities.